arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started/getting-started.md

 Powered by the Arduino® Nano ESP32, Alvik offers diverse learning paths through different programming languages including MicroPython, the Arduino language, and block-based coding; enabling different possibilities to explore Robotics, IoT and Artificial Intelligence.

-## Update The Firmware of your Alvik
+## Update The Firmware Of Your Alvik

 Keeping your Alvik’s firmware updated ensures it has the latest features, bug fixes, and performance enhancements.
 Regular updates also help maintain compatibility with other software, providing optimal performance for your robot.